GoogleCloudPlatform/bank-of-anthos/extras/apigee/README.md

 An Apigee Organization must be provisioned.
 Learn how to provision a free eval org [here](https://cloud.google.com/apigee/docs/api-platform/get-started/eval-orgs).

 During Apigee provisioning the instance must be configured with external internet access enabled.
 For instructions see [here](https://cloud.google.com/apigee/docs/api-platform/get-started/eval-orgs#access-routing).
-The instance should be deployed in the same GCP region as the Bank of Anthos cluster.
+The instance should be deployed in the same GCP region and VPC network as the Bank of Anthos cluster.

 Make sure the following tools are available in your terminal `$PATH`.
 If you're running in [Google Cloud Shell](https://cloud.google.com/shell) some of these will already be available.
 - zip